XenonAST/Real-ESRGAN-Script/README.md

 # Real-ESRGAN-Script

-This is a batch process tool of real-ESRGAN ncnn vulkan version for self use.
+This is a batch process tool of Real-ESRGAN ncnn vulkan version for self use.

-Please refer to the original repo for Real-ESRGAN
+Please refer to the original repo for Real-ESRGAN.

 ------------------------

 GitHub: https://github.com/xinntao/Real-ESRGAN/

 Paper: https://arxiv.org/abs/2107.10833

 ------------------------